-Lying only 17km east of Udine, CIVIDALE DEL FRIULI is a well-preserved medieval gem and one of the most beautiful towns in the area.
+Some 17km east of Udine, CIVIDALE DEL FRIULI is a well-preserved medieval gem and one of the most beautiful towns in the area.
 Visitors are drawn to its dramatic setting, perched over the Natisone River, and to its art treasures.
-The town has ancient roots, founded in 50 BC by Julius Caesar at the picturesque point where the Natisone River valley opens into the plain.
-In the sixth century AD it became the capital of the first Lombard duchy.
-In the eighth century the Patriarch of Aquileia moved here, inaugurating Cividale’s most prosperous period.
-Cividale has been the main market town in the Natisone valley for two hundred years, and today you’ll hear Italian, Friulano and Slovene dialects spoken in the street.
-Just strolling around the town, within the oval ring bisected by Via Carlo Alberto and Corso Mazzini, is a pleasure, the pace of life leisurely and unhurried.
-The historic centre lies between the train and coach stations.
-Make sure you walk across the Ponte del Diavolo (Devil’s Bridge) to take in the iconic view of the Natisone River.
+The town has ancient roots, having been founded in 50 BC by Julius Caesar at the picturesque point where the Natisone River valley opens into the plain.
+In the sixth century AD it became the capital of the first Lombard duchy and in the eighth century the Patriarch of Aquileia moved here, inaugurating Cividale’s most prosperous period.
+It has been the main commercial centre of the Natisone Valley for two hundred years.
+Strolling around town is a pleasure, the pace of life leisurely and unhurried, with the historic centre lying between the train and coach stations, within the oval ring bisected by Via Carlo Alberto and Corso Mazzini.